Covid19 and the Delta Variant: What N95 mask to buy?Diana Bielawska

 Many have mistakenly used cloth masks, fashion masks, bandanas, and neck gaiters as substitutes for real protection during this time.
 Likely, with some very tragic and eternal consequences.

-Again, the CDC does not recommend specific N95 masks, but does promote its list of approved manufacturers and products on its website.
-This includes Bielcor’s line up of n95 mask.
+Again, the CDC does not recommend specific N95 masks but does promote its list of approved manufacturers and products on its website.
+This includes Bielcor’s lineup of n95 masks.

 What N95 Face Mask Should I Get?